gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 ### How to set up default branch name?
 1. Open your terminal.
-2. Run the following command:
+2. Execute the following command:

    `git config --global init.defaultBranch main`

-    {% include note.html content="You must set `main` as your default branch" %}
+    {% include note.html content="I recommend using `main` as your default branch name." %}

-3. Run the following command to review the information that you just entered:
+3. Verify your default branch settings by running:

    `git config --list`

-Rejoice, for Git is now attuned to your essence and ready to heed your will.
+Congratulations!
+You’ve successfully personalized your Git environment, making it more aligned with your preferences and workflow.
+Git is now attuned to your essence and ready to serve you efficiently.